mkenney/k8s-proxy/README.md

         <a href="https://github.com/mkenney/k8s-proxy/blob/master/LICENSE"><img src="https://img.shields.io/github/license/mkenney/k8s-proxy.svg" alt="MIT License"></a>
     </td>
     <td rowspan="7">
-        This project provides a very simple proxy service for easily working on multiple projects in a development environment in <a href="https://kubernetes.io/" target="_blank">Kubernetes</a>.
+        This project provides a simple proxy service for easily working with multiple web services in a development environment in <a href="https://kubernetes.io/" target="_blank">Kubernetes</a>.
         <br><br>
         <a href="https://hub.docker.com/r/mkenney/k8s-proxy/">Docker image here</a>.
         <br><br>
+        The <code>k8s-proxy</code> service will serve all traffic on ports <code>80</code> and <code>443</code>.
+SSL traffic on port <code>443</code> is encrypted using a self-signed certificate, with all of the associated issues.
+The exposed ports are configurable in the <a href="https://github.com/mkenney/k8s-proxy/blob/master/k8s-proxy.yml"><code>k8s-proxy.yml</code></a> file.
+You must set both the exposed ports in the deployment and service, as well as the PORT and SECUREPORT environment variables in the deployment.
+Exposing the ports allows them to receive traffic and defining the environment variables tells the proxy serice which ports to listen on.
+        <br><br>
+        The proxy will route traffic by matching the domain being requested to a service running in the cluster.
+By default, this is done based on the service name.
+For example a request for http://service1.any.host.here would be routed to a service named 'service1', if it exists.
+        <br><br>
+        That is convenient but can be cumbersom in practice, so instead you can define the name the proxy uses to match a request to a service by applying labels to the service:
+        <div><pre>    kind: Service
+    apiVersion: v1
+    metadata:
+        name: ui_backend_service
+        labels:
+            -   k8s-proxy-domain: api.myapp
+                k8s-proxy-protocol: HTTP</pre></div>
+        Using labels you can be sure that traffic to http://api.myapp.any.host.here and http://api.myapp.any.host.here (ssl) will be routed to your service.
+        <br><br>
+        This project provides a very simple proxy service for easily working with multiple web services in a development environment in <a href="https://kubernetes.io/" target="_blank">Kubernetes</a>.
+        <br><br>
+        <a href="https://hub.docker.com/r/mkenney/k8s-proxy/">Docker image here</a>.
+        <br><br>
-		The <a href="https://github.com/mkenney/k8s-proxy/blob/master/k8s-proxy.yml"><code>k8s-proxy.yml</code></a> file defines a service listening on port <code>80</code> and an associated deployment.
-The deployment runs a single pod with minimal resource requirements (they could probably be lower) that accesses the <code>kubernetes</code> API in the cluster it's running in and proxies all traffic on port 80 to a running service with a defined TCP port who's name is a prefix matching the requested domain.
+		The <a href="https://github.com/mkenney/k8s-proxy/blob/master/k8s-proxy.yml"><code>k8s-proxy.yml</code></a> file defines a service listening on ports <code>80</code> and <code>443</code> and an associated deployment.
+The deployment runs a single pod with minimal resource requirements (they could probably be lower) that accesses the <code>kubernetes</code> API in the cluster it's running in and proxies all traffic on those ports to the exposed TCP port on a running service who's name is a prefix matching the requested domain.
         <br><br>
         You may also define the matching string using labels in the service for the hostname and HTTP protocol.
 For example: <pre>metadata:
     labels: